 Refers to when someone makes two consecutive statements, thus implying that they mean the same thing.
 For example, a person says "I failed my road test.
 I guess I just suck at driving" In this instance, the person equated "failing his road test" with an idea that he "sucks at driving".

 To be aware of the present moment.
 In this state, the average person is able to hold seven chunks of informaton, plus or minus two.

 A style of thinking where a person focuses on the "big picture" first before "drilling down" to specific details.
-This is a style of thinking commonly associated with philosophers and artists.

 Also known as the "objective" world.
 This is the world through which we receive external stimuli that gets processed through your senses.